jhoneill/vsteam/.docs/Remove-VSTeamWorkItemControl.md

 ## DESCRIPTION

-Removes a control for a WorkItem data field from a WorkItem type's page layout definition; inherited controls cannot be removed (although they can be hidden), and if the control selected is an inherited one the command may respond that there are no Workitem types suitable for processing.
-Removing a control from the page does not delete that field as a database column for the work item type.
+Removes a control for a data-field from a WorkItem type's page-layout definition; inherited controls cannot be removed (although they can be hidden), and if the control selected is an inherited one the command may respond that there are no WorkItem types suitable for processing.
+Removing a control from the page does not delete that field as a database column for the WorkItem type.

 ## EXAMPLES